Business Management

 For smaller jobs or day rates: payment on completion or within 14 days.

 Important: Under the Construction Act, you have the right to suspend work for non-payment (after giving notice).
-Use this right if needed—it's there for a reason.
+Use this right if needed.
+It’s there for a reason.

 Under the Late Payment of Commercial Debts Regulations 2013, you can charge: